2600hz/kazoo/applications/crossbar/doc/basics.md

 * `status`: One of 'success', 'error', or 'fatal'
 * `message`: Optional message that should clarify what happened on the request
 * `error`: Error code, if any
-* `request_id`: ID of the request; usuable for debugging the server-side processing of the request
+* `request_id`: ID of the request; usable for debugging the server-side processing of the request

 **Sample Response Envelope:**